-Ruhama Avraham and Jonathan Burgin have served as our external directors since 2017 and 2018 respectively, and both have the requisite accounting and financial expertise.
-Ruhama Avraham was elected to serve from December 13, 2017 to December 12, 2020.
+Ruhama Avraham and Jonathan Burgin have served as our external directors since 2017 and 2018 respectively, and both had the requisite accounting and financial expertise.
+Ruhama Avraham was elected to serve from December 13, 2017, and resigned as a director on August 20, 2019.
 Jonathan Burgin was elected to serve from October 25, 2018 to October 24, 2021.
+Sivan Rahamim was elected to serve from January 6, 2020, to January 5, 2023.
+Ms. Rahamim has, and Mr Burgin continues to have, the requisite accounting and financial expertise.